-September is National Ovarian Cancer Awareness Month.
-Ovarian Cancer is one of the most deadly of women's cancers.
+Ovarian Cancer Awareness Month is observed in September and sponsored by the National Ovarian Cancer Coalition.
+Ovarian Cancer is one of the most deadly women's cancers.
 Each year, approximately 21,980 women will be diagnosed with ovarian cancer.
-This cancer typically occurs in women in their fifties and sixties.
+Ovarian cancer typically occurs in women in their fifties and sixties.
 Many women who are diagnosed with ovarian cancer have a genetic history that may include carrying the BRCA mutation gene and having a strong family history of ovarian cancer.

-Unfortunately many women don't seek help until the disease has begun to spread, but if detected at its earliest stage, the five-year survival rate is more than 93%.
+Ovarian Cancer Awareness Month and the National Ovarian Cancer Coalition raise awaeness that many women do not seek medical help until ovarian cancer has begun to spread.
+If detected at its earliest stage, though, the five-year survival rate is more than 93%.
 The symptoms of ovarian cancer are often subtle and easily confused with other ailments.

-Ovarian Cancer Awareness Month Sponsor: National Ovarian Cancer Coalition
+Ovarian Cancer Awareness Month Sponsor:

 To learn more, visit http://www.ovarian.org